 You are not alone if you were accused of possessing an open container in California.
 A DUI lawyer could help you build a defense for these charges.
 Your lawyer could work to show that you were carrying an open container in an approved location.

 Your lawyer may also work to show that you were stopped without a reasonable cause.
-Police officers are only supposed to stop you if they believe you were committing a crime.
+Police officers are only supposed to stop you if they believe you committed a crime.
 A lawyer could work to get your charges dismissed if there was not a good reason to stop you.

 What does an open container mean in California?
 An open container may refer to any receptacle for alcohol or drugs that has been opened.
 Even breaking the seal on a container is enough to classify it as “open.”
 You may face criminal charges for carrying an open container.

 Get help handling these charges from the Simmrin Law Group.
-Call us at (310) 997-4688 or complete our online contact form.
+Call us or complete our online contact form.
 We can assess your situation with a free consultation.